HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 >
 > "Seriously?“
 >
 > “OK, seriously.
 Designers of the eighties CPUs almost all used a micro-coded approach with hundreds of instructions.
+Also, registers were not really gesneric but often had a special function or meaning.
 The nineties shifted to RSIC based designs with large sets of registers, fixed word instruction length, and instructions that are in general pipeline friendly.
 What if these principles had found their way earlier into these designs?
 What if a large virtual address space, a fixed instruction length and simple pipeline friendly instructions had found their way into these designs ?
 >
 > A 32-bit vintage CPU will give us a good set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
 Although not a modern design, it will still be a useful CPU.
 Let's see where this leads us."
 >